Ruben-2828/RL-Godot-Pedestrian-Simulation/readme.md

 To have a better understanding of the location of the files within the repository, we recommend reading this section.
 All folders and files that are not included here are not relevant to this project.

+* docs: contains short documentation of Godot, Godot RL Agents and more in-depth documentation with all the available features of RL Godot Pedestrian Simulation
 * environment: contains all complete scenes used in the project
   * level: contains all the levels, i.e. all the rooms that can be inserted into the curriculum
 * material: contains materials relating to the elements that furnish the rooms.